bcgov/sbc-mcap/README.md

 point for developing your own production application but is not intended or expected to be interpreted as a supported or finished project.

-### Prerequisites

-In order to setup Web Chat or Live Assist (Video Chat and Co-Browse), the following information is required from MAXIMUS Canada:
-- Agent Skill / Reason Code - This is a dedicated queue assigned by Maximus to SBC for the purpose of replicating the functionalites of Web Chat and Live Assist.
-- MCAP URL - This is a URL (depending on the environment required - Test or Production) that is required in the form template in order to gain access to Web Chat or Live Assist.
-This URL will be provided by Maximus when required.

 ### FREQUENTLY ASKED QUESTIONS (FAQ)